Daniele Bonera: Villarreal

 At the end of his deal with Milan in the summer of 2015, Bonera was released and was linked with a move to newly promoted Carpi, though he instead joined La Liga club Villarreal.
 On 9 July 2019, after spending four seasons at the club as a backup option, he announced his retirement.

 Coaching career

 On 9 July 2019 Bonera was announced as part of Marco Giampaolo's new coaching staff at A.C.
 Milan, rejoining the club as an assistant coach.

 He was confirmed also following the appointment of Stefano Pioli as new head coach.
 In November 2020, after both Pioli and assistant Giacomo Murelli were diagnosed positive for COVID-19, Bonera acted as interim head coach for the club on a temporary basis.

+After five years as an assistant, on 27 June 2024 Bonera was unveiled as the inaugural head coach of Milan Futuro, AC Milan's reserve team.
+He was dismissed from his role on 24 February 2025, leaving the team deep in the relegation zone.

 International career

 At youth level, Bonera was capped for both the 2002 and 2004 UEFA European Under-21 Championships.
 He also played at the 2000 Toulon Tournament.
 He was capped 34 times at U-21 international level.

 Bonera has been capped 16 times for the Italian senior team between 2001 and 2008.
 After he made his senior debut under Giovanni Trapattoni on 5 September 2001, in a 1–0 win against Morocco, he made his non-friendly debut under Marcello Lippi in a 2006 FIFA World Cup qualifier.

 He was called up to 2006 FIFA World Cup squad as one of the four emergency reserve players, but after Gianluca Zambrotta was confirmed to be fit, Bonera was excluded from the final 23-man squad and sent home.

 After the 2006 World Cup, he was re-called for the first time under new manager Roberto Donadoni, ahead of the UEFA Euro 2008 qualifier against Scotland, a match scheduled for 28 March 2007.
 However, he had to withdraw due to injury.
 In October and November 2007, he was called up again.
 He played in a 2–0 friendly win against future 2010 FIFA World Cup hosts South Africa with an experimental Italy squad, and also came on as a substitute for Fabio Cannavaro in a 3–1 home win in a Euro 2008 qualifier against the Faroe Islands.
 He was not selected for Euro 2008.

 After Marcello Lippi became Italy coach for the second time, Bonera was re-called in Lippi's first few matches, but was later left out of his squad due to injury.
 After the injury, Bonera was called up to the last friendly before the formal announcement of Italy's 2010 World Cup squad, against Cameroon.
 However, he failed to enter both the preliminary World Cup squad on 11 May and the training camp on 4–5 May.